f5devcentral/sslo-o365-update/README.md

 ---

 **Improvements**
+- Update to enable hash-based change detection
+- Update to enable URL category search feature
-- Update 7.2.7 - to enable separate allow, optimize, default, and all URL include blocks
+- Update to enable separate allow, optimize, default, and all URL include blocks
-- Update 7.2.6 - to support additional enhancements
-   - Updated to make the script compatible with python2 and python3 with platform check
+- Update to make the script compatible with python2 and python3 with platform check